Asian American businesses are defending themselves against rise in anti-Asian violence

 A recent analysis of self-reported incidents by Russell Jeung, chairman of the Asian American studies department at San Francisco State University, who is studying racism and xenophobia during the pandemic, shows at least 3,800 cases of harassment and assault against Asians since March 2020, with more than twice as many women as men saying they have been mistreated.
 Most incidents, experts say, are never reported to law enforcement.

-Immigrant business owners whose instinct is not to report racial harassment to police are instead seeking help from culturally aligned organizations like Asian Inc.
+Immigrant business owners whose instinct is not to report racial harassment to police are instead seeking help from culturally aligned organizations like ASIAN, Inc.

 “What they are saying is, ‘I’m fearful of opening my doors to the public.
 I don’t want to put my workers in harm’s way.
 If they can hurt a shop in Atlanta, what prevents them from hurting a shop in San Francisco?’”
 Heystek said.
 “Folks have got to feel empowered to do business in this climate.”